Vitality CBD's 4-step guide

 You know what CBD is, and you’ve managed to decide on a means of taking it.
 All settled right?
 Well you actually still have to choose the strength of your CBD, arguably one of the most important factors to decide before purchasing your CBD product.

-It’s also one of the most difficult areas to discuss as a CBD seller since we’re limited by the restrictions in place in the UK.
-Since CBD hasn’t been classified clearly, no statement can be made about what dosage is appropriate for a specific purpose.
-Thankfully we’re still here to provide as much information as we can.
+It’s also one of the most difficult areas to discuss as a CBD seller since we’re limited by legal restrictions in the UK that prevent us making any claims of potential health benefits.
+Since CBD hasn’t been classified yet, no statement can be made about what dosage is appropriate for a specific purpose.
+Working within these limits, we're here to provide as much information as we can.

 Find your dosage

-There are plenty of factors that can affect dosage, such as weight, metabolism and age, which is why we suggest starting at 300mg before adjusting.
+Because of factors that can affect dosage, such as weight, metabolism and age, we suggest starting at 300mg before adjusting to a higher dose.
 Charting your own CBD journey is something that requires time and consistency, but with our help we’re sure you’ll find the right path.

 Using multiple products

 Some of our users also find that using multiple low dose products simultaneously best serves their needs.
-It’s perfectly safe to use our Oral Drops and Muscle Balm at the same time, or indeed any combination of CBD oils, so long as you keep within your suggested dosages.
+It’s perfectly safe to use our Oral Drops and Muscle Balm at the same time for example, or indeed any combination of CBD oils, so long as you keep within our suggested dose.
 Finding the right method is part and parcel of your journey.

-These product combinations are so popular in the Vitality CBD office that we’ve actually written an article on two of our favourite products to use simultaneously.
+These CBD combinations are so popular in the Vitality CBD office that we’ve actually written an article on two of our favourite product combos.
 Give it a read here, and see if you can find two products that suit you.

 It also bears repeating that CBD has been shown to be demonstrably safe, even at very high dosages.
 In a comprehensive report that you can read here, the World Health Organization made a definitive statement on CBD: